Reem Acra: Homes

 Acra's home in New York City is a 3,200-square-foot loft in the Garment District, Manhattan.
-A New York magazine profile of Acra's apartment describes it as featuring: "...[a] striking photograph by Ruven Afanador ... part of an ad campaign for Acra’s bridal business; she enlarged it and let it take over a wall, transforming the image into a piece of art.
-A table was fashioned from blocks of resin that contain delicate pieces of sequin-embroidered lace that Acra used in her first bridal designs, an idea inspired by her father’s collection of amber.
+A New York magazine profile of Acra's apartment describes it as featuring: "...[a] striking photograph by Ruvén Afanador ... part of an ad campaign for Acra's bridal business; she enlarged it and let it take over a wall, transforming the image into a piece of art.
+A table was fashioned from blocks of resin that contain delicate pieces of sequin-embroidered lace that Acra used in her first bridal designs, an idea inspired by her father's collection of amber.

 In addition to her New York City loft, Acra bought and renovated a 2,400-square-foot apartment in the husk of a bombed-out, 19th-century building in Saifi Village near downtown Beirut.
 A Wall Street Journal story on the apartment characterizes it as having minimal furnishings and bold colors.
 "I didn't want to overwhelm the place with things," Acra told a reporter for the story.
 She owns four homes altogether, two in Beirut, one in New York and one in Nashville.